With the exception of plenary sessions, all conference sessions will run in parallel.

 Abstract

 As ombudspersons at universities, we regularly encounter structural problems in our work that are only partially resolved—or not resolved at all.
 Examples include Artificial Intelligence as both a challenge and an opportunity for our work, increasing student diversity with its associated demands, and unresolved questions of resources for and organizational integration of our offices.
 In this interactive workshop, the aim is not to solve these issues, but to collect and prioritize them in order to take stock and gain an overview: What are the general overall challenges of our profession?
-Participants are invited to reflect in advance on their most

 Session